Free and Reduced Meal Program

 - Foster—Foster children under the legal responsibility of a foster care agency or court appointed guardian are eligible for free meals.
 A foster child is eligible for free meals regardless of the income of his or her resident household.

 - Homeless, Runaway, and Migrant Farm Worker—Children who meet the definition of homeless, runaway, or migrant farm worker qualify for free meals.
-If you haven’t been told about a child’s status as homeless, runaway, or migrant farm worker, please call Special Programs (281) 634-1357.
+If you haven’t been told about a child’s status as homeless, runaway, or migrant farm worker, please contact the campus counselor for each child.

-If you have received a letter of notification that your child is directly certified for free meals, do not complete an application, but do let the school know if any children in your household who attend school did not receive a letter.
+If you have received a letter of notification that your child is directly certified for free meals, do not complete an application.
+Please contact the Child Nutrition Department at 281-634-1855 or email us at email@example.com immediately to let us know of other children in your household who did not receive a letter.

 Should I fill out an application if I received a letter this school year saying my children are approved for free meals?